 I love using this semi-homemade recipe during a big meal like Thanksgiving dinner because it allows me to focus more of my efforts on pie and turkey.

 The technical difference is how they're cooked.
 According to most dictionaries, stuffing is defined as “a mixture used to stuff another food, traditionally poultry, before cooking.”
 Dressing is cooked in a pan outside of the turkey cavity.
-Now days, the terms are used interchangeably.
+These days, the terms are used interchangeably.

-The stuffed meat, poultry, or stuffing in a casserole should be placed immediately after preparation in an oven set no lower than 325 °F. A food thermometer should be used to ensure that the stuffing reaches the safe minimum internal temperature of 165 °F. If the stuffing is inside whole poultry, take the poultry out of the oven and let it stand 20 minutes before removing the stuffing.
+If the stuffing is inside whole poultry, take the poultry out of the oven and let it stand 20 minutes before removing the stuffing.
 Refrigerate cooked poultry and stuffing within 2 hours.
 For meat containing small amounts of stuffing (for example: stuffed pork chops, veal breasts, or chicken breasts), meat and stuffing may be left intact when refrigerating the leftovers.

-Semi-Homemade Almond Cranberry Stuffing
+Semi-Homemade Apple Cranberry Stuffing

 Ingredients